MindofLindstrom01/osticket-prereqs/README.md

 <h2>Description</h2>
 This project consists of setting up all the prerequisites and installing osTicket from scratch.
 This was done on a Windows 10 Virtual Machine created in Azure. osTicket is a widely used and trusted open source Help Desk ticketing system.<br />
 <br>
-You can download the required prerequisite files needed <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD">here<a/>
+You can download the required prerequisite files needed for installation of osTicket <a href="https://drive.google.com/uc?export=download&id=1b3RBkXTLNGXbibeMuAynkfzdBC1NnqaD">here<a/>

 <h2>Environments and Technologies Used</h2>